bradallenfisher/dmd-course-materials/projects/narrative_project_social_design_option.md

 ## Process

 1. Discover Phase
-  1. Write three categories you are most interested in from the following list across the top of a sheet of paper:
+  1. Write three categories you are most interested in from the following list across the top of a sheet of paper to form columns:
     - education
     - economy
     - health/wellness
     - transportation
     - technology
     - government
+    - freedom
     - business
     - environment
     - food
     - energy
     - labor
     - armed conflict.
+  2. Now that you have your categories
 2. Define
 3. Develop
 4. Deliver